enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 This is an incremental additive approach and it should not require building your app twice.
 As previously mentioned we have a fully functional app that meets all our reqirements.
 What could we add with PE?

 The biggest thing that could be improved is allowing for updates to the todo list without a full page reload.
+The next sections following the JavaScript first approach will add those features.

 ## JavaScript First
+If you are following the JavaScript first path welcome and lets get started.
+If you followed the HTML first path and want to see how to improve the app to avoid full page reloads continue reading.

 ## Clientside State Management